department-of-veterans-affairs/notification-api/documents/postman/README.md

 - You can send an email with an email address or a recipient-identifier, so VA Notify can look up the email address.
 - You can send a text with a phone number or a recipient-identifier, so VA Notify can look up the email address.
-- You can push a notification to an application user.
+- You can send a push notification to a Mobile App user.
 - You can get information regarding the status of a notification.

 ### Example